LeNPaul/hungry-minds/_posts/2021-03-04-the-subtle-art-of-not-giving-a-fuck-by-mark-manson-book-summary.md

 comments: false
 ---

-*The Subtle Art of Not Giving a F*ck* by Mark Manson was first published in 2016, and since then, has become incredibly popular.
+*The Subtle Art of Not Giving a F*ck* by Mark Manson was first published in 2016, and since then has become incredibly popular.
 I first came across this book at the local book store, and recall how the cover immediately caught my attention - both the colour, typography, and the actual title of the book.
-Since then, I have seen this book come up in many places, and eventually read it myself.
+I eventually read the book after it was recommended to me a few times.
 Although I don't think this book offers anything new or groundbreaking, it is a great summary of much of the self-improvement advice that you will come across in this genre packaged in a single book.

 ### Summary